-- 7. At this meeting and subsequently, the terms for your return will also be agreed, which in the case of suspension on medical grounds will as a minimum require a medical certificate, usually from the College doctor, stating that you are fit to return to your studies.
-These terms, including dates, will be sent to you in a letter as soon as possible after the meeting mentioned in 6. above. - 8.
-Students are expected to remain in contact with their Personal Tutor during suspension. - 9.
-Suspension has a bearing on the level of access a student has to the University (Appendix A), and will affect financial circumstances (Appendix B) and if applicable visa arrangements (Appendix C).
-It is the student's responsibility to ensure they have reviewed all information available before suspending. - 10.
-In virtually all cases, suspension is by mutual agreement, but the College does also have the power to enforce suspension in exceptional circumstances.
-The procedures for this are set out in the 'Fitness to Study' document. - 11.
-Should you suspend your studies, a number of people in College can help ensure that your return from suspension is as successful as we all hope it will be, and so it is important to remain in touch with your Personal Tutor and the College Office about your fitness to study, including any documentation required before your return, and the Domestic Bursar's office regarding the availability of accommodation.
+- 9. In virtually all cases, suspension is by mutual agreement, but the College does also have the power to enforce suspension in exceptional circumstances.
+The procedures for this are set out in the 'Fitness to Study' document. - 10.
+Should you suspend your studies, a number of people in College can help ensure that your return from suspension is as successful as we all hope it will be, and so it is important to remain in touch with your Department administrator and the College Office about your fitness to study, including any documentation required before your return; and the Accommodation Office regarding the availability of accommodation.

-In addition, please be sure to contact in good time the people who can assist with the welfare side of your return: that might include the Disability Advisory Service, the College's welfare team, the University Counselling Service, JCR Welfare Reps, and/or the University's Student Union.
+In addition, please be sure to contact in good time the people who can assist with the welfare side of your return: that might include friends in College, the College's welfare team, the University Counselling Service, the Disability Advisory Service, members of the MCR executive board, and/or the University's Student Union.